 2. Impact on Timing – When to Start Your Search

 Depending on the size of your space, our suggestion for starting your search had previously been anywhere from 4-12 months before your lease expiration.
 This was in order to provide time to tour several properties, receive proposals, negotiate terms, have your attorney review and negotiate the lease, space plan with an architect, and make layout changes that may require a permit.
+Furthermore, adding in additional timing for moving equipment and having a clear-out is needed.
+Searching for skip bins sydney way, or wherever you might be looking to move from, is an efficient investment when wanting to dispose of old or unused materials.
 While most of the process and timeline has stayed the same, companies with heavy buildouts or layout changes should add in additional time due to delays from some municipalities providing permits.

 Additionally, for many owners, particularly office owners, it is unknown when companies will return to their offices or when leasing activity will pick back up.
 So, should you have an upcoming lease, now may be an opportune time to tour a new office as some owners may be willing to provide additional incentives even if you have several months left on your current lease.